amidaware/trmm-docs/docs/update_server.md

 Other than this, you should avoid making any changes to your server and let the `update.sh` script handle everything else for you.

-Do **not** attempt in-place OS upgrades, such as trying to in-place upgrade from Debian 10 to 11.
+Do **not** attempt in-place OS upgrades, such as trying to in-place upgrade from Debian 11 to 12.

 Instead, you must [backup](./backup.md) and [restore](./restore.md) to the new OS.

-The backup/restore process is designed to migrate from any supported OS to another supported OS, such as migrating from Ubuntu 20.04 to Debian 11.
+Backup/restore functionality supports transition not only between different operating systems but also between architectures!
+For instance, you can back up an Ubuntu 20.04 system on an x86 architecture and restore it to an Oracle Cloud Free Tier ARM architecture running Debian 12.

 ## Updating to the latest RMM version